-Stocks trade lower on IMF global growth outlook
+US stocks close down on global growth worries, weak home sales

 |ARCONIC INC.

-Also on Monday, China's 2018 growth slowed to the lowest in nearly three decades, which puts pressure on Beijing to add more stimulus.
+Investors also digested troubling economic news from China, which reported that its 2018 growth slowed to the lowest in nearly three decades.
 The economy cooled in the fourth quarter under pressure from lower domestic demand and the U.S. tariffs on Chinese goods.

-Fourth-quarter gross domestic product (GDP) grew at the slowest pace since the global financial crisis, easing to 6.4 percent on-year as expected from 6.5 percent in the third quarter, the National Bureau of Statistics said on Monday.
+Fourth-quarter gross domestic product grew at the slowest pace since the global financial crisis, easing to 6.4 percent on-year as expected from 6.5 percent in the third quarter, China's National Bureau of Statistics said on Monday.
 That pulled full-year growth down to 6.6 percent, the slowest annual pace since 1990.

 In Asian markets on Tuesday, China’s Shanghai Composite ended the day 1.2 percent lower.